opensearch-project/project-website/_posts/2025-10-16-Introducing-Real-Time-Streaming-for-AI-Models-and-Agents-in-OpenSearch.md

 #### Sample response

 The streaming format uses Server-Sent Events (SSE), with each chunk containing a portion of the model's response.
-Each data line represents a separate chunk transmitted in real-time as the model generates output:
+Each data line represents a separate chunk transmitted in real time as the model generates output:

 ```json
 data: {"inference_results":[{"output":[{"name":"response","dataAsMap":{"content":"#","is_last":false}}]}]}